Stock vs ETF

 What you are buying

-Ownership in one company
+Ownership tied to one company

 A fund that can hold many investments